Excellent

 How To Eliminate Fleas And Ticks

 • Run your hands through the coat to feel all over your dog’s body to detect for unusual lumps, bumps, heat or swelling.
-Just like grooming, doing this regularly will help you to know what is and isn’t normal for your dog.
+Doing this regularly will help you to know what is and isn’t normal for your dog.

 • Ticks can be easily and safely removed from the skin with a specialist tick removal tool.